-On the field, athletic therapists are the first to respond when an injury occurs, are experts at evaluating the nature and severity of injury, and are skilled in making decisions about safe return-to-play.
+On the field, athletic therapists are the first to respond when an injury occurs, are experts at evaluating the nature and severity of an injury, and are skilled in making decisions about safe return to play.

 Clinically, athletic therapists assist in restoring function and preparing the individual for a safe return to their pre-injury lifestyle and avoiding injury in the future.
 Athletic therapy is an active, contemporary approach to rehabilitation, which includes patient education, manual therapy, therapeutic modalities, and targeted exercises to ensure musculoskeletal stability and function.
 The athletic therapy philosophy of proactive rehabilitation provides for a fast and safe return to activity.